-- The RSE (including age appropriate information regarding online pornography/sexting) /PSHE/ Online Safety curriculum is embedded throughout all classes and subjects.
+- 1. The RSE (including age appropriate information regarding online pornography/Sharing of inappropriate images) /PSHE/ Online Safety curriculum is embedded throughout all classes and subjects.
 Our PSHE curriculum follows the SCARF scheme and each year the children will cover the "Relationships and Me" unit from SCARF.
 The "Moving and Growing" units cover Sex Education; these will not be used other than in Year 6 alongside other resources (see below). - 2.
-Year 5/6 children follow a course on sex education during the summer term, based around The 4 Learning "Living and Growing" DVD.
+Year 5/6 children follow a course on sex education during the latter half of the year. - 3.
+Opportunities are provided for question and answer sessions. - 4.
+All programmes are viewed and discussed as a class group and opportunity is given to ask questions.
+Children are also given the opportunity to ask questions privately.
+The staff have a policy of answering questions frankly, but appropriately, taking account of maturity and the needs of the group or individual.